One Step to Efficient Synthetic Data

 \subsection{Burr type XII distribution}

 The Burr Type XII distribution, denoted $\mathrm{Burr}(c,k)$, also known as the Singh–Maddala distribution, is a useful model for income \citep{mcdonald2008some}.
 The distribution has pdf $f(x)=ckx^{c-1}(1+x^c)^{-(k+1)}$, with support $x>0$.
 Both $c$ and $k$ are positive.
-The Burr distribution was chosen for our first simulation because 1) it is one-dimensional, allowing for the Kolmogorov-Smirnov (K-S) test to be applied, and 2) as it is not exponential family or location-scale, the conditional distribution is non-trivial.
-The goal of the following simulation is to verify that the samples generated using Algorithm \ref{alg:onestep} are indistinguishable from the original unknown distribution, as tested via the K-S test.
+The Burr distribution was chosen for our first simulation because 1) the data are one-dimensional, allowing for the Kolmogorov-Smirnov (K-S) test to be applied, and 2) as it is not exponential family or location-scale, deriving the exact conditional distribution, given the MLE $\hat\theta$, is non-trivial.